AnyLogic

 2. Creates whatever is needed in the root object — calls root.create();.

-3. Starts the model (first events get scheduled) — calls root.start();.
+3. Starts the model (first events are scheduled) — calls root.start();.

-4. Puts the engine into the PAUSED state.
+4. Puts the engine in the PAUSED state.

 boolean pause() boolean pauseSimulation() Pauses the running model.
 Puts the engine into PAUSED state and causes the model to terminate after completing the current event execution.
-Engine command applicable only in RUNNING state (in other states does nothing and returns false).
-Puts the engine into PLEASE_WAIT state and then sets a flag that, when tested by the engine, causes it to terminate after completing the current event execution.
-Further behavior depends on context where this function is called:
+The engine command applicable only in the RUNNING state (does nothing and returns false in other states).
+Puts the engine in the PLEASE_WAIT state and then sets a flag that, when tested by the engine, causes it to terminate after completing the current event execution.
+Further behavior depends on the context where this function is called:

-• When this function is called from the model execution thread, from control action code, or from on-click code of a shape, it returns true immediately.
-Model is paused just after current event execution.
+• If this function is called from the model execution thread, from control action code, or from on-click code of a shape, it returns true immediately.
+The model is paused immediately after the current event is executed.

-• When this function is called from other locations (e.g. user-defined concurrent thread), it waits for the model execution thread to terminate and returns true.
+• If this function is called from other locations (for example, a user-defined concurrent thread), it waits for the model execution thread to terminate and returns true.

-By the time this function finishes, the engine may be in PAUSED, FINISHED, or ERROR state.
+By the time this function finishes, the engine may be in the PAUSED, FINISHED, or ERROR state.

 Returns false, if the engine state does not allow pausing.

 boolean run() boolean runSimulation() If the model is paused at the moment, runs the model.
-Puts the engine into RUNNING state and then starts the model execution.
-Engine command applicable only in PAUSED state (in other states does nothing and returns false).
-Puts the engine into RUNNING state and then starts the model execution in a separate thread.
+Puts the engine into the RUNNING state and then starts the model execution.
+The engine command applicable only in the PAUSED state (in other states, does nothing and returns false).
+Puts the engine into the RUNNING state and then starts the model execution in a separate thread.
 The execution may discontinue due to the one of the following reasons:

 • there are no more events to execute (state -> FINISHED)